-core Internet-Draft Intended status: Standards Track Expires: August 7, 2015
+core Internet-Draft Intended status: Standards Track Expires: January 7, 2016 P. van der Stok consultant A. Bierman YumaWorks J. Schoenwaelder Jacobs University A. Sehgal consultant July 6, 2015

-CoAP Management Interface draft-vanderstok-core-comi-06
+CoAP Management Interface draft-vanderstok-core-comi-07

 Abstract

 This document describes a network management interface for constrained devices, called CoMI.
 CoMI is an adaptation of the RESTCONF protocol for use in constrained devices and networks.
 It is designed to reduce the message sizes, server code size, and application development complexity.
 The Constrained Application Protocol (CoAP) is used to access management data resources specified in YANG, or SMIv2 converted to YANG.
 The payload of the CoMI message is encoded in Concise Binary Object Representation (CBOR).